This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 Lastly, the draft bill entails that companies in scope of the CSRD reporting requirements (as postponed) must continue to report in accordance with the former Section 99a of the Danish Financial Statements Act until they are required to report under the CSRD.

-The draft bill is open for public consultation until 27 June 2025 and is expected to enter into force on 31 December 2025.
+The draft bill is expected to enter into force on 31 December 2025.

 Christina Rahbek